SwedbankPay/developer.swedbankpay.com/_includes/recurring-trustly-payments.md

 ### Prerequisites

 Prior to making any server-to-server requests, you need to make sure the `directDebitEnabled` setting in your Trustly contract is set to `true`.
-Then you need to supply the payment instrument details and a payment token to Swedbank Pay by initial purchase or [select account verification][payment-verify].
+Then you need to supply the payment instrument details and a payment token to Swedbank Pay by initial purchase or select account verification.
 Note that the `email` field must be set, as this is a required parameter.
 If the `email` is missing, Trustly will not be available for selection from the payments menu.

 If you enable `callbackEnabled` and send a `callbackUrl`, you can expect to get a callback when the payment is finised.
 The alternative is setting up polling to poll for a state.